jsunn-y/CARE/README.md

-# BERC
+# CARE
-BERC: Benchmarks for Enzyme Retrieval and Classification
+CARE: Benchmarks for Classification and Retrieval of Enzymes

 ## 1 env